-- (a) have a code of conduct for its directors, senior executives and employees;and - (b) disclose that code or a summary of it.
+- (a) have and disclose a code of conduct for its directors, senior executives, and employees, and - (b) ensure that the board or a committee of the board is informed of any material breaches of that code.

 The Board believes that there should be a strong ethical culture within the Company.
-Accordingly, the Board has adopted a Code of Conduct which sets out minimum standards with which the directors, officers, managers, employees and consultants of the Consolidated Group are expected to comply in relation to the affairs of the Company's business and when dealing with each other, shareholders and the broader community.
+Accordingly, the Board has adopted a Code of Conduct which sets out minimum standards with which the directors, officers, managers, employees, and consultants of the Consolidated Group are expected to comply in relation to the affairs of the Company's business and when dealing with each other, shareholders, and the broader community.